louipr/cytrac/docs/SAD.md

 ## 1. Introduction

 ### 1.1 Purpose
 This Software Architecture Document (SAD) describes the comprehensive architectural design of Cytrac, a code analysis and visualization platform optimized for solopreneur developers and small collaborative workflows.
-This document provides architectural views, design rationale, and implementation guidelines that address the system's functional and non-functional requirements while maintaining focus on architectural concerns.
+This document provides architectural views, design rationale, and implementation guidelines while maintaining focus on architectural concerns.

 ### 1.2 Scope
 This document covers the complete architectural design for Cytrac's capabilities: